 The Landlord Violates Your Right to Privacy

 If your landlord repeatedly violates your right to privacy it can also qualify as constructive eviction.
-Examples include repeatedly entering the home without notice, removing doors and changing the locks.
+Examples include repeatedly entering the home without notice, removing doors, and changing the locks.

-Getting Legal Help After Breaking a Lease
+Getting Legal Help After Breaking a Colorado Rental Lease

 No matter what, it’s extremely important to read every word in the lease before signing.
-If you have to break you lease there are resources that can help you with the legalities.
+If you have to break your lease there are resources that can help you with the legalities.
 These organizations are focused on helping renters protect their rights and making sure they’re not treated unfairly.

 Local Housing Authority